 This course provides an overview of the PhD in Biblical Studies program.
 In this course the student will initiate a self-study and personal analysis of the great doctrines from God using the terminology of the original language.
 The student will research, authenticate, and endorse or reject a belief in three or more of the following biblical doctrines: God, Christ, the Holy Spirit, the inspiration and authority of the Bible, humanity and sin, redemption and salvation, the church, and last things.
 Special emphasis should be given to the various sub-doctrines of the selected doctrines in the paper thereby giving a full treatment of the chosen topics.
 Notice: This Biblical Doctrines Position Paper must be expanded and developed throughout the student's study in the PhD Degree Program in Biblical Studies.
-The final version of the student's Doctoral Dissertation defense as part of RB Research Dissertation in Biblical Studies Module IV.
+The final version of the student's Biblical Doctrines Position Paper must be presented, defended and passed at the occasion of the Student's Doctoral Dissertation defense as part of RB Research Dissertation in Biblical Studies Module IV.